powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 }
 ```

 The nice part of an approach like this is that there should always be a trail of breadcrumbs to follow.
-Wherever a function needing a `UserService` from the code above is called, the exact implementation used can be found with ease.
+Wherever a function needing a `UserService` from the code above is called, the exact implementation can be found with relative ease.
 This means debugging is easier than using a dynamic approach.
 Very human-friendly.

 Tearing out SQL queries and replacing them with MongoDB queries will be significantly more tedious using this approach.
 Realistically, that’s a rare requirement.
-Time saved NOT dealing with a dynamic web of interfaces and factories should pay the time cost of a database replacement several times over.
+Developer time saved by NOT dealing with a cobweb of interfaces and factories should offset the time cost of a database replacement several times over.

 ## Conclusion: How to Prevent Abstraction Antipatterns

-The **How to Fix It** sections above are remarkably similar, so this seems like an opportunity to extract a simple system to prevent abstraction antipatterns from cropping up in Go code.
+The **How to Fix It** sections above are remarkably similar, so this seems like an opportunity to extract a few lessons to help prevent abstraction antipatterns from cropping up in Go code.
 The main reason for putting a system in place is to prevent technical debt from crippling applications.

-The following questions are `true/false` and can be used as a checklist and can act as a guide for code review:
+The following questions can help identify if your application code suffers from over-abstraction.
+If you can answer yes to three or more questions, your code is in pretty good shape.
+Anything less than that, and you may want to plan a refactor of your own.

-* Does the code return only concrete types?
+* Do functions and methods return only concrete types?
 * Is the ratio of concrete types to abstract types at least 1:1?
-* Could a mid-level engineer debug or extend this code even with a migraine?
+* Could a mid-level engineer debug or extend this code while tired, hungry, or hungover?
 * Are all abstractions well-documented and clear in their purpose and usage?
-* Do abstractions effectively defend the application from runtime errors?
+* Do abstractions effectively defend the application from runtime errors and panics?

-### Scoring

-The most dangerous part of a highly abstract system is that a lot of knowledge about the system is implied -- meaning contained in an engineer's head.
-A high score means that losing key engineers could lead to major delays when fixes or changes are needed.
-To score, tally each question answered `false` above, then consult the following score ranges.

-* **4-5:** Black box.
-Losing a key engineer could turn this into legacy code.
-Documentation and refactoring should be prioritized over non-critical features / bugs.
-* **2-3:** Dangerous.
-Losing the program author(s) could cause major problems.
-Create a long-term refactoring roadmap for over-abstraction hot spots and make progress during normal sprint work.
-* **<2:** Generally safe.
-Document any issues with abstractions and continue with normal development.